microsoft/qlib/docs/component/workflow.rst

 Before using ``qrun``, users need to prepare a configuration file.
 The following content shows how to prepare each part of the configuration file.

-Qlib Data Section
+Qlib Init Section
 --------------------

-At first, the configuration file needs to contain several basic parameters about the data, which will be used for qlib initialization, data handling and backtest.
+At first, the configuration file needs to contain several basic parameters which will be used for qlib initialization.

 .. code-block:: YAML

     provider_uri: "~/.qlib/qlib_data/cn_data"
     region: cn
-    market: &market csi300
-    benchmark: &benchmark SH000300

 The meaning of each field is as follows: